-Gold rich sulphides replacement ore and Gold-bearing quartz veins have been worked on Island Mountain since the 1870s.
-Island Mountain is located immediately northwest of Jack of Clubs Lake and just west of the town of Wells.
+Gold rich sulphide replacement ore and vertically dipping gold-bearing quartz veins have been worked on Island Mountain since the 1870s.
+Island Mountain is located immediately northwest of the Jack of Clubs Lake and just west of the town of Wells.

-Island Mountain operated from 1934 to 1967, exploiting both quartz vein and replacement-style mineralization for a total reported production of 603,800 ounces of gold with and average grade of 0.45 ounces per tonne.
+Island Mountain operated from 1934 to 1967, exploiting both vertically dipping quartz vein and replacement-style mineralization for a total reported production of 603,800 ounces of gold with an average grade of 0.45 ounces per tonne.
 Both Aurum and Mosquito Creek Mines focused on replacement style mineralization due to its higher grade and more coherent geometries.
 The mine closed in 1966 due to low metal prices.

-Island Mountain also hosts the Mosquito Creek Gold mine, a small historic mine located 750 feet above the upper workings of the Aurum Mine.
-The mine was developed by Mosquito Creek Gold Mines Ltd. and operated from 1980 to 1983 producing 23,000 oz of gold.
+Island Mountain also hosts the Mosquito Creek Gold Mine, a small historic mine located 750 feet above the upper workings of the Aurum Mine.
+The mine was developed by Mosquito Creek Gold Mines Ltd. and operated from 1980 to 1987 producing 23,000 oz of gold.
 Again, the Company focused on replacement mineralization, leaving behind most of the vertically dipping quartz vein ore.

 Underground development included a vertical shaft to a depth of 516 feet and levels at elevations of 4,400, 4,300, 4,200, and 4,100 feet.
 Following this early work by Mosquito Creek Gold Mines, a number of joint ventures saw additional underground development and exploration work carried out on the property.